panel-attack/panel-attack/readme_stages.txt

 - "config": this file holds data for the configuration of your stage.
 The inside should look like that:
 	- name: display name of this stage, this value will be displayed in the select screen
 	- id: unique identifier of this stage, this id should be specific (see note).
+[IF MISSING YOUR STAGE WILL BE IGNORED!]

 Note: providing a specific, long enough id is a very good idea so that people renaming your mods folders still get properly match with other users regarding your mods e.g. "mystage_myname"